FREQUENTLY ASKED QUESTIONS

 Yes.
 Please do and share them with others.
 You can also view all of the full playlists for the course on our YouTube channel.

-11. Can I download the subtitle/captions text from the videos?
+9. Can I download the transcripts from the videos?

 Yes.
 Under each video, you should see a link that says 'transcript'.
 This allows you to download the subtitle text as a .srt file or .txt file.
 Choose the version you would like and then click Download Transcript for it to begin downloading.
 You can also copy/paste the captions that appear to the right of the video when you have the closed captioning button selected within edX.